Iguassu Scenes

 Electric Power

-To use a computer or hairdrier one must confirm the type of electrical current.
+To use a computer or hairdryer one must confirm the type of electrical current.

-When crossing a border by bus a passport may be required so it is a good idea to carry a passport.
-At the border copies of passports or identification cards are not accepted.
-When visiting attractions on the Brazilian side it is safer to leave passports in the hotel safe.
+When crossing a border by bus a passport may be required so it is a good idea to carry it.
+At the border copies of passports or identification cards are NOT accepted.
+When visiting attractions on the Brazilian it is better to bring ID card and leave passports in the hotel safe.
 Use them only to cross borders.
+If you shop using a credit card they may ask you for identification.
+YELLOW VACCINE CERTIFICATE IT IS REQUIRED for some nationalities that visit Paraguay and Brazil.

 It may be necessary to obtain a visa in order to visit Paraguay or Argentina.
-Even if one is required, many times it is possible to cross the borders without it to visit Paraguay.
-If you are US citizen and are planning to visit the Jesuit ruins or go further in Paraguay, a visa is required.
-To get it you need 2 small pictures, passport, the airline ticket and a current credit card.
-For further information call or try to contact your Embassy in Paraguay.
+Even if one is required, many times it is possible to cross the borders without it to visit Paraguay (illegally).
+If you are US citizen and are planning to visit the Jesuit ruins or go further in Paraguay, a VISA is required.
+To get it in Iguassu one need 2 small pictures, passport, the airline ticket, bank statement and a current credit card and money in cash to pay for it.
+For further information call or try to contact the nearest consulate of Paraguay in your country.

 Border Slips